cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

   })

   return &types.MsgStoreCodeResponse{
-    CodeId: codeID,
+    CodeHash: codeHash,
   }, nil
 }
 ```

-The contract's bytecode is stored in state in an entry indexed by the code ID: `codeId/{code ID}`.
-The code ID is simply
+The contract's bytecode is stored in state in an entry indexed by the code hash: `codeHash/{code hash}`.
+The code hash is simply
 the hash of the bytecode of the contract.

 ### How light client proxy works?